 Bringing to Mind - The Nature of Paths

 Walking with no particular plan, I spotted this weathered little barn.
-I thought how resilient it is to stand in a kind of quiet confidence, holding its back to the swirling winds, pounding rains and bitter cold of New England winters.
+How resilient it is, I thought, standing in silence, holding its back to the swirling winds, pounding rains, and bitter cold of at least two hundred winters.

 What stories linger under the hand-hewn eaves?
-Who planned its size and shape, then lifted a hammer, nailing board to board?
-What were his thoughts as he worked in the beauty of the sloping green?
+Who planned its size and shape then lifted a hammer, nailing board to board?
+What were his thoughts as he worked, wrapped in the beauty of the sloping green?
 How did she hope it would be?
 What were the dreams that pushed him forward and kept her at his side?

-I stepped inside to find treasures from days gone by - broken pieces of barn wood, old farm tools, hand made crates.
-The perseverance of the simple gives us a kind of strength.
-The old - the once was - reminds and reassures of days we believe more sincere, less threatening.
-A stark contrast to the trickery and indulgences of today.
+I stepped inside to find treasures from days gone by - broken pieces of barn wood, rusted farm tools, wooden crates.
+But, there was more - the presence of the simple, its offering letting me not only see, but feel - strength, reassurance, wonder - and, love - love was in there too.
+The old - the once was - when days were more sincere, less threatening, and like the barn, standing in stark contrast to the landscape of trickery and indulgences of today.

 Studying these wooden shapes we marvel at man's wisdom; the placing on the slope in the direction of the right light or run of water, the nail forged not to be 'good enough', but to hold steady through hundreds of seasons, the cut of each board a story of care and mastery and appreciation for resources found not on the world-wide web, but on the far side of a field.
 Man and building - each reliable in their own way.